 That said,Kitsune have a strong sense of their own culture.
 They are animalistic and easily swayed by the phases of the moon and the turning of the seasons.
 Kitsune don't really celebrate holidays of their own, because of their animal nature, but they participate in all the observations of their neighbors with delight.

 The one driving thing in Kitsune culture is trying to work out some way to make themselves truly humanoid.
 Kitsune are too fractured to work in any organized way toward this goal, but they universally work in the same direction, whether they realize it or not.

 Aside from that, many kitsune take the 'easy way' out, and make their way through life as tricksters and con men, delighting in the gullibility of others and leaving nothing behind but red or silver or black fur all over the fine sheets.

 Growing Up Kitsune

 Kitsune can find each other pretty easily.
-While they do not have their own seperate towns and villages, they will often have a seperate 'shadow world' set up and running in a larger city, such that there is a Kitsune-only tavern, a kitsune-only school, a kitsune-only neighborhood, etc. In such places, kitsune let down their guard, a little, and find mates and friends.
+While they do not have their own separate towns and villages, they will often have a separate 'shadow world' set up and running in a larger city, such that there is a Kitsune-only tavern, a kitsune-only school, a kitsune-only neighborhood, etc. In such places, kitsune let down their guard, a little, and find mates and friends.
 Kitsune families are remarkably mundane, a male and a female mate and a litter of kits arises in the usual way.
 Kitsune have litters, with between 2 and 5 kits being the most common number.
 Kitsune do not often have more than one litter, in most cases, although they certainly could if they wanted too.

 Mated kitsune pairs usually break off after about twenty years and all the kits are grown.
 There is no bitterness about such things, it's simply that kitsune feel the need to walk their own path.